-Seamen working in the maritime industry are financially protected by the Jones Act.
+The Jones Act financially protects seamen working in the maritime industry.
 In the event of an injury that occurred because of an accident in which the employer was negligible, the seaman is entitled to compensation.
-When the employer refuses to pay or does not provide what the seaman deems to be adequate compensation, he or she can file a Jones Act claim and get compensation through the claims process.
+Jones Act compensation includes medical expenses, lost wages, lost earning capacity, and pain and suffering.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker